I can’t find quite the right plans for the trailer I want to build. Can I make changes to the plans at Mechanical Elements to fit my needs?

 Example 1: Change A Utility Trailer To Off-Road

-The reader question: “I see you have plans for a small off-road trailer, but do you have plans for a 5×10 0ff-road?”
-Of course, trailer size varies when this question comes up, but context is basically the same.
+Reader Question: “I see you have plans for a small off-road trailer, but do you have plans for a 5×10 0ff-road?”
+Of course, trailer size varies when this question comes up, but the context is basically the same.

+Here is a more complete answer for this Question.
 We do have plans for a great 5 x 10 utility trailer.
+And, we have plans for a lightweight camper chassis in a 5 x 10 size.
 Changes to the plans can certainly include greater ground clearance with larger and more aggressive tires.
-If that’s what you mean by ‘off-road’, then YES, you can do that!
+If that’s what you mean by ‘Off-Road’, then YES, you can do that!
 Here’s how.

 Start with oversized tires for increased ground clearance as well as for some lift.
 Big tires will look great with your off-road vehicle!
 Use matching wheels and tires for an even cooler look.

-If that’s not enough lift, use an Overslung Axle configuration (instead of the underslung version in the plans), which will raise the trailer frame about 5 inches.
-This will increase your approach and departure angles.
-If you want even more lift, add a section of steel between the springs mounting and the trailer frame.
+If that’s not enough lift, use an Overslung Axle configuration (instead of an underslung version), which will raise the trailer frame a few inches.
+This will increase your approach and departure angles also.
+If you want even more lift, add spacers between the spring mounting brackets and the trailer frame.

-Let me make 2 cautions.
 First, if the trailer will have wide tires, order a longer axle for clearance of the wide tires to the frame.
-Order a wider Hub Face Distance, but leave the Axle Spring Mount Distance the same.
-(Example: Our 3500# trailers are designed for 8″ – 9ish” wide tires — 225’s or so.
+Do this by ordering a wider Hub Face Distance, but leave the Axle Spring Mount Distance the same.
+(Example: Our 3500# trailers are designed for 8″ – 9ish” wide tires – 225’s or so.
 If you plan to have 12″ wide tires, add 3″ to the Hub Face Distance.
 [12 minus 9, then half of that on each side.])

-Second, if you lift the trailer way up, it changes the center of gravity.
+Third, when lifting the trailer way up, it changes the center of gravity.
+Please note the differences when cornering.
 Make sure you know the tipping point when you’re seriously off-roading.

 Example 2: Deck-Over Changes To The Plans